Connect with a certified trainer for free

 Non-operative treatment

-• Steroid Injections: Corticosteroid (anti-inflammatory medicine) injections help to decrease swollen tendon tissue and resolve the triggering sensation.
+• Steroid Injections: Corticosteroid injections reduce tendon swelling and often resolve triggering

-• Physical Therapy: Gentle exercises can help reduce stiffness and increase mobility in your finger.
+• Physical Therapy: Gentle stretching and strengthening exercises improve flexibility and reduce stiffness

 Trigger Finger